optio50/Victron_Modbus_TCP/README.md

 These file's are based on a system that has victron equipment in an "ESS" system.
 Multiplus, Solar charger, BMV

 Regarding the GX MQTT keepalive.
-Indeed I was mistaken about the Cerbo Keep-Alive.
-I had installed the Grafana Docker over a year ago and it has its own keep alive in it.
-I had stopped using grafana and forgot all about it.
-Its since been removed.
-I have an alternate way to run the keep-alive on the cerbo (or Pi) its self.
+run the keep-alive on the cerbo (or Pi) its self.

 The file's are provided above, named Keep-Alive.py and Forever.py
 The Keep-Alive.py is run via a kind of pseudo monitoring script (forever.py).